Forever in My Heart

 Has There Ever Been a Hallmark Movie without a Festival of Some Sort?

 Oh well, I give it a seven, because the scenery was great, and my eye rolls were kept to a minimum.
 Just don’t scrutinize it too closely and take your breaks during the musical numbers.
 No need to put on pause.
-Lastly, a big shout out to the hairdresser who styled the current day Merritt Paterson’s sleek sophisticated hair do.
+Lastly, a big shout out to the hairdresser who styled the current day Merritt Patterson’s sleek sophisticated hair do.
 It really set the mature Jenna apart from the young Jenna.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 September 19, 2019

-Leave a Reply
+Leave a comment